CagriCatik/Vehicle-Network-Standards/webpage/docs/Agile-SCRUM/03_SCRUM/03_Artifacts-Commitments.md

 # Artifacts & Commitments

+This documentation offers a detailed examination of Scrum artifacts and their associated commitments, which are essential for ensuring transparency, focus, and measurable progress.
+By understanding these key components, teams can better manage complex projects, maintain alignment, and deliver high-quality products consistently.

+---

 ## Introduction

-In the context of Scrum, artifacts and commitments play a crucial role in ensuring transparency, focus, and measurability of progress.
-This tutorial provides a detailed and precise explanation of these concepts, critically examining the structure and purpose of Scrum artifacts and commitments.
+In Scrum, artifacts are the tangible outputs that provide essential information about the product and the work being done.
+Along with these artifacts, specific commitments are established to ensure that the team remains focused and aligned with both short-term and long-term goals.
+Together, these elements promote transparency and provide a clear mechanism for measuring progress.

+---

 ## Scrum Artifacts

-Scrum defines three primary artifacts: the Product Backlog, the Sprint Backlog, and the Increment.
-Each artifact is designed to maximize transparency of key information.
+Scrum defines three primary artifacts, each designed to maximize transparency and provide a clear understanding of the work:

-1. **Product Backlog**
+### 1. Product Backlog

+**Description:**
-   The Product Backlog is a dynamic, ordered list of everything that is known to be needed in the product.
-It is the single source of requirements for any changes to be made to the product.
+The Product Backlog is a dynamic, ordered list of everything that might be needed in the product.
+It serves as the single source of requirements for any changes or new features and evolves as the product and market needs change.

+- **Structure:**
+  - **Top of the Backlog:** Contains the most refined and prioritized Product Backlog Items (PBIs) that are ready for upcoming Sprints.
+  - **Middle of the Backlog:** Contains moderately refined PBIs, providing more detailed requirements that are under active consideration.
+  - **Bottom of the Backlog:** Holds rough, high-level requirements or ideas that have yet to be refined.

+- **Example:**
-   - **Example**: Suppose a product director or stakeholder proposes an idea to build a new website.
-The Product Owner (PO) collaborates with the Scrum Team and stakeholders to translate this idea into a Product Goal, which in this case is "creation of a new website."
-   - **Structure**: The Product Backlog consists of various items known as Product Backlog Items (PBIs).
-These items are prioritized and refined over time.
+  If a stakeholder proposes building a new website, the Product Owner works with the Scrum Team to translate this idea into a specific Product Goal, such as "creation of a new website."
+The related PBIs are then added to the Product Backlog and refined over time.

-     - **Bottom of the Backlog**: Contains rough, high-level requirements or modules that are not yet refined.
-     - **Middle of the Backlog**: Contains more detailed requirements, refined to a medium level.
-     - **Top of the Backlog**: Contains the most refined and prioritized requirements that are ready to be worked on in upcoming sprints.
+- **Commitment:**

-   - **Commitment**: The commitment for the Product Backlog is the Product Goal.
-Only one Product Goal is active at any given time for a product.
+  The Product Backlog’s commitment is the **Product Goal**.
+Only one Product Goal is active at any given time, providing long-term direction and vision for the product.

-2. **Sprint Backlog**
+---

+### 2. Sprint Backlog

+**Description:**
-   The Sprint Backlog is a set of PBIs selected for the Sprint, plus a plan for delivering the Increment and realizing the Sprint Goal.
-It is the forecast by the Development Team about what functionality will be in the next Increment and the work needed to deliver that functionality.
+The Sprint Backlog is a subset of the Product Backlog.
+It includes the PBIs selected for the current Sprint along with a detailed plan for delivering the product Increment and achieving the Sprint Goal.

-   - **Sprint Planning**: During the Sprint Planning event, the Scrum Team, which includes the Product Owner, Scrum Master, and Developers, selects PBIs from the Product Backlog to work on in the upcoming sprint.
-The team collaboratively defines the Sprint Goal.
+- **Formation:**
+  During Sprint Planning, the Scrum Team collaborates to select PBIs from the Product Backlog that they believe can be completed during the Sprint.
+They also define a clear Sprint Goal, which unifies the team’s efforts.

+- **Example:**
-   - **Example**: For the website creation project, the Sprint Goal might be "design of the basic structure of the website" for the current sprint.
+  For a website creation project, the Sprint Goal might be “design of the basic structure of the website.”
+The corresponding PBIs for layout, navigation, and initial content would be selected and detailed in the Sprint Backlog.

+- **Commitment:**
-   - **Commitment**: The commitment for the Sprint Backlog is the Sprint Goal.
-This goal provides a clear, short-term objective for the team to achieve within the sprint duration.
+  The Sprint Backlog’s commitment is the **Sprint Goal**, providing a clear, short-term objective for the team to focus on throughout the Sprint.

+---

-3. **Increment**
+### 3. Increment

+**Description:**
-   An Increment is the sum of all the PBIs completed during a Sprint and all previous Sprints.
-At the end of a Sprint, the new Increment must be in a usable condition and meet the Scrum Team’s definition of "Done."
+The Increment is the sum of all the Product Backlog Items completed during a Sprint, combined with the value of the increments of all previous Sprints.
+At the end of each Sprint, the new Increment must be in a usable condition and meet the Scrum Team’s quality standards.

-   - **Definition of Done (DoD)**: The DoD is a shared understanding of what it means for work to be complete.
-It ensures that the Increment is of high quality and usable by the end user.
+- **Definition of Done (DoD):**
+  The DoD is a shared understanding that defines what it means for work to be considered complete.
+It ensures that each Increment is of high quality, usable, and potentially shippable.

+- **Commitment:**
-   - **Commitment**: The commitment for the Increment is the Definition of Done.
-This ensures that each Increment is potentially shippable and meets quality standards.
+  The commitment for the Increment is the **Definition of Done**, which guarantees that every product increment is delivered with consistent quality and is ready for release.

+---

 ## Measuring Progress

-The commitments associated with each artifact provide a mechanism to measure progress.
+The commitments associated with each artifact play a critical role in measuring progress and ensuring that the team remains focused:

+- **Sprint Review:**
-- **Sprint Review**: At the end of the Sprint, the team compares the Increment with the Sprint Goal to assess if the Sprint was successful.
-The progress towards the Product Goal is evaluated by assessing completed Increments over multiple Sprints.
+  At the end of each Sprint, the team inspects the Increment against the Sprint Goal.
+This meeting serves as a checkpoint to assess if the Sprint was successful and if the progress aligns with the Product Goal over multiple Sprints.

-- **Transparency and Focus**: The commitments ensure that everyone in the Scrum Team is aware of the current focus (Sprint Goal) and the long-term vision (Product Goal).
-They also provide a basis for measuring progress and making informed decisions.
+- **Transparency and Focus:**
+  The clear commitments—the Product Goal, Sprint Goal, and Definition of Done—ensure that every team member is aware of the current priorities and the long-term vision.
+This common understanding provides a solid basis for making informed decisions and adjusting strategies as needed.

+---

 ## Roles and Responsibilities

-Scrum defines specific roles to facilitate the process and uphold the values of Scrum:
+Effective use of artifacts and commitments in Scrum is supported by clearly defined roles:

-1. **Product Owner (PO)**
+### 1. Product Owner (PO)

+- **Key Responsibilities:**
-   - Manages the Product Backlog.
+  - Manage and prioritize the Product Backlog.
-   - Collaborates with stakeholders to understand and prioritize requirements.
+  - Collaborate with stakeholders to understand and refine requirements.
-   - Ensures the team understands the items in the Product Backlog.
+  - Ensure that the team has a clear understanding of the PBIs.

-2. **Scrum Master**
+### 2. Scrum Master

+- **Key Responsibilities:**
-   - Coaches the Scrum Team and organization in Scrum practices.
+  - Coach the Scrum Team in Scrum practices and principles.
-   - Facilitates Scrum events and removes impediments.
+  - Facilitate Scrum events and help remove any impediments.
-   - Helps the team to become self-organizing and self-managing.
+  - Support the team in becoming self-organizing and self-managing.

-3. **Developers**
+### 3. Developers

+- **Key Responsibilities:**
   - Develop the product Increment.
-   - Participate in refining the Product Backlog and planning Sprints.
+  - Participate actively in refining the Product Backlog and planning Sprints.
-   - Ensure the Increment meets the Definition of Done.
+  - Ensure that the work meets the Definition of Done.

+---

 ## Summary

-Understanding and correctly implementing the artifacts and commitments in Scrum are essential for maintaining transparency, focus, and progress measurability.
-The Product Backlog, Sprint Backlog, and Increment, along with their associated commitments (Product Goal, Sprint Goal, and Definition of Done), provide a clear framework for managing complex projects and delivering high-quality products.
-The roles within Scrum ensure that the team is well-coached, self-organizing, and aligned with the principles and values of Scrum.
+Understanding and effectively implementing Scrum artifacts and commitments are essential for maintaining transparency, focus, and measurable progress in complex projects.
+The three key artifacts—the Product Backlog, Sprint Backlog, and Increment—each have a corresponding commitment (Product Goal, Sprint Goal, and Definition of Done) that drives the team’s efforts.
+Coupled with the defined roles within Scrum, these artifacts create a robust framework that supports the continuous delivery of high-quality products.
+By embracing these principles, teams can achieve better alignment, make informed decisions, and continuously improve their processes to deliver maximum value to their customers.